fdeblasio/pokeemerald-expansion/notes.md

 ### Big changes from Vanilla - low priority
 - Remove IVs?
 Maybe make boolean for either 0 or 31 added to stat
     - Would need to figure out Hidden Power
-- Make seperate Pokédex for post-game similar to SwSh DLC Pokédexes (include Outbreaks like Elekid)?
+- Make seperate Pokédex for post-game similar to SwSh DLC Pokédexes?
 - Fire Blast/Hydro Pump/Stone Edge accurate in respective weathers?
     - Make Thunder also accurate in Electric Terrain?
 - Calculate Electro Ball more similarly to Gyro Ball?